bryson-palmer/bryson-palmer.github.io/README.md

 ## **<a id="boringStuff" >Boring Stuff</a>** [☝️](#toTop)
 * I went back and <span style="color: #ffff99">optimized</span> every image in my assets folder to cut file size.
-* I also went in and used <span style="color: #ffff99">Format Document</span> in all of my files just to make sure I was using best indentation practices.
+* I also went in and used `Format Document` in all of my files just to make sure I was using best indentation practices.
 * Since I wasn't using GitHub pages, I deployed with `Heroku`.
 One down side to using Heroku, is that the app goes to sleep after 30 minutes of inactivity and goes to sleep for 6 hours in a 24 hr period.
 I didn't like how long it took for my portfolio to wake up so I knew I needed to find a work around, and I did.
 I read a blog that introduced me to [cron-job.org](https://cron-job.org/en/).
 All I had to do was:
-  * Create a server and add a simple `GET` route to my `"/"` page in my app.
+  * Create a server using `express` and add a simple `GET` route to my `"/"` page in my app.
 I had to move my current react portfolio into a client folder to keep file structure standard.
   * Set up an account at [cron-job.org](https://cron-job.org/en/).
   * Then I had to create a new cron job
   * I had to fill in the name of the app and the URL of my `GET "/"` route.
-  * Then select User-defined in the schedule section.
+  * Then select `User-defined` in the schedule section.
   * Select all options for `Days of month`, `Days of week`, and `Months`.
   * Then select hours `7-23` (app has to sleep from 0-6hrs with free Heroku).
   * Then select minute `0` and `30` from the list.
 This will automatically ping my apps' `GET` route every 30 minutes for the hours of awake time ensuring a quick load and preventing my app from going to sleep.